glormph/nbis-site-tools/README.md

 and downloads the tool from [bio.tools](http://bio.tools), adding some extra information.

-The script `tool_validator.py` is dependent on PyYAML and bibtexparser libraries, which can be installed by issueing `pip install PyYAML bibtexparser`
+The script `tool_validator.py` is dependent on the PyYAML library, which can be installed by issueing `pip install PyYAML`, preferably in a virtual environment.
+The script uses `urllib2` which is a python2 module and will not work with python3.

 To create a JSON file for the script one can use the `toolstub.json` file as an example.
 Then run: